 An instrument's precision is the smallest quantity it can distinguish.
-The instrument's manual should give this value.
-Without a manual, we usually assume that the precision is a portion of the smallest division on the scale.
+The instrument manual should give this value.
+Without a manual, we usually assume the precision is a portion of its smallest division on the scale.
 In this lab course, we usually use half of the smallest division to be the instrument precision.